 Each station sharing a 6 MHz channel will be required to retain enough capacity to transmit one standard definition stream, which must be free of charge to viewers.
 Each will have its own separate license and call sign, and each will be subject to all of the Commission’s rules, including all technical rules and programming requirements.
 Stations that agree to share a channel will retain their current cable carriage rights.
 Commercial and noncommercial full-power and Class A TV stations are permitted to participate in the incentive auction and enter into channel sharing agreements, but low power TV and TV translator stations are not.

-The FCC invited John and other industry experts to participate in a Channel Sharing Workshop earlier this week.
-In the meantime, John and other Pillsbury attorneys have been actively helping stations assess the risks and opportunities of the incentive auctions, including spectrum valuation and strategies for the forward and reverse auctions and spectrum repacking.
+The FCC invited us and other industry experts to participate in a Channel Sharing Workshop earlier this week.
+In the meantime, other Pillsbury attorneys have been actively helping stations assess the risks and opportunities of the incentive auctions, including spectrum valuation and strategies for the forward and reverse auctions and spectrum repacking.
 Many of the issues raised at the FCC’s Channel Sharing Workshop dealt with the intricacies of the arrangements broadcasters will have to craft to govern their relationship with a channel sharing partner.
 These ranged from how multiple channel “residents” will manage capital investments in facilities upgrades, to what might happen if one licensee on a shared channel goes bankrupt, sells, or turns in its license.
 A recording of the Workshop can be accessed here.

 The FCC acknowledged that much work lies ahead of it.
 To that end, the FCC announced at the Workshop that the first of a series of Notice of Proposed Rulemakings concerning issues raised during the Workshop will be released in the Fall.
 The FCC did not predict a timeframe for completing the auction design process and establishing service rules.